 Along with the weekly Sabbath rest and new month observances, God has provided seven annual feasts and invited us to enjoy them with Him.
 He says, “These are my feasts” (Le 23:2), and describes when and how we are to observe each one.
 It evidently pleases the Creator when we celebrate these feasts, as each festival points in some way to our Messiah.

-In the year 2023 CE, if Israeli barley ripens by March 22, we believe the Feasts of the Lord will occur as follows:
+In the year 2023 CE, since Israeli barley ripened by March 22, we believe the Feasts of the Lord occur as follows:

 Each holy day starts sunset the prior evening.

 ♦ Sunday Sabbath: work forbidden

 Note that God does not say these are Jewish festivals: He says they are His festivals.
 God is evidently revealing these feasts to Israel so that the entire world may enjoy them along with Him.
 There is no indication in Scripture otherwise.
 We understand from this that celebrating these feasts on the correct dates is important to God.